swiftlang/swift-evolution/proposals/nnnn-partial-consumption.md

 ## Introduction

-We propose allowing noncopyable fields in deinit-less, non-resilient aggregates to be consumed individually.
+We propose allowing noncopyable fields in deinit-less aggregates to be consumed individually, so long as they are defined in the current module or frozen.
-Additionally, we propose allowing fields of a non-resilient aggregate with deinit to be consumed individually within that deinit.
+Additionally, we propose allowing fields of such an aggregate with a deinit to be consumed individually _within that deinit_.
 This permits common patterns to be used with many noncopyable values.

 ## Motivation